 • Employers must take the lead when creating hybrid work schedules

-• Creating a new workplace environment that promotes collaboration and COVID safety is a must
+• Creating a workplace environment that promotes collaboration is a must

 • Employers can help avoid digital burnout in the workplace by developing meaningful workplace practices that limit digital touchpoints